Toxic Chinese Drywall can ruin your health and your home. It emits a gas with a sulfurous odor called hydrogen sulfide.

 Along with respiratory issues, the gas affects eyes, liver, kidneys, skin, the cardiovascular and nervous systems; and bone growth in children.

 It has been a problem trying to figure out who will fix the problem since builders unknowingly used the product and it certainly isn't the home owners fault either.

 You will need to get an inspection of your home.
-For a typical single family home, it costs around $275 for imported drywall.
-It costs around $350 for a full inspection that includes imported drywall.
+For a typical single family home, it costs around $300-$350+ for an inspection.

-For help with purchasing a home in Cape Coral contact my realtor, George.
+For help with purchasing a home in Cape Coral, go to my Cape Coral Realtors page.